 Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

-by | Aug 26, 2019 | Cat Behavior & Care, Dog Training & Care | 1 comment
+by | May 19, 2025 | Cat Behavior & Care, Dog Training & Care | 3 comments

 Pet tail talk goes beyond happy dog tail wagging.
 Today is National Dog Day and it’s appropriate to talk about how dogs show happiness.
 It’s not always about a wagging tail, either.
 Dogs and cat tail movement meaning speak volumes with their tails, from happiness to fear or even warning.
 Some studies reported by behaviorists note that happy confident dog tails wag to the right, but wag to the left when the dog feels fearful.
-Read on to learn what do different tail wags mean, to better understand your cats and dogs behavior.
+Read on to learn what do different tail wags mean, to better understand your cats’ and dogs’ behavior.

 pet tail talk